 - Redirect students as necessary (Section 4.7.3). - If technology issues occur during testing, assist students as needed.
-Follow the protocol in Section 4.7.1, as applicable, if any technology issues cause a disruption. - Assist students in signing out of TestNav as they complete the Section (Section 4.9.1). - Collect test materials as students complete testing (Section 4.9.2). - If students have questions about an item, tell them, "Do the best you can." - If students indicate that a test item is not functioning appropriately, refer to Section 4.7.5.
+Follow the protocol in Section 4.7.1, as applicable, if any technology issues cause a disruption. - Assist students in signing out of TestNav as they complete the Section (Section 4.9.1). - If students have questions about an item, tell them, "Do the best you can." - If students indicate that a test item is NOT functioning appropriately, refer to Section 4.7.5.